-In August 2018, Infosys conducted a research study that identified five capabilities that help companies - including ones in the health care industry - accelerate their digital transformation journeys: Agile and DevOps, automation and AI, design, learning, and proximity.
+In August 2018, Infosys conducted a research study that identified five capabilities that help companies accelerate their digital transformation journeys: Agile and DevOps, automation and AI, design, learning, and proximity.
 In our November 2018 executive survey, we looked deeper to understand company competencies in these areas.
 We found that companies with the highest Digital Maturity Index scores (i.e., the visionaries) do indeed have the strongest abilities in all accelerator categories.